ITVRoC/espeleo_vrep_simulation/README.md

 -----------
-# README espeleo2_vrep
+# README espeleo_vrep_simulation

-# EspeleoRobo V-REP/ROS Simulator
+# EspeleoRobo V-REP/ROS Simulation
 ----------------------
-This repository contains all needed files for simulating EspeleoRobo in V-REP.
+This repository contains all needed files for simulating EspeleoRobo in V-REP. **Tested in Ubuntu 16.04**.
+For other Ubuntu versions such as 18.04 this repo branch **is experimental**.

 ## EspeleoRobo models included:
 - 6 legs